 - Less than a half-mile from the LYNX Blue Line JW Clay Station

-- The anticipated completion time for this project is the end of 2024
+- The anticipated completion time for this project is early 2025

 New Facility FAQ

 - What will parking look like at the new facility?

 - There will be ample parking adjacent to the Library.

 - Will there be multiple entrances to the new facility for easy accessibility?

 - There will be one primary public entrance to the Library.
 The entire facility will be ADA compliant, including the entrance and all emergency exits.

 - Will there be access to the facility from the Greenway?

 - The new Library will be within a short walk of the entrance of the Barton Creek Greenway at JW Clay Boulevard.

 - Will trees that have been removed for this project be replaced?